HOME SECURITY CHECKLIST

 27. Do your doors fit tight in their frames?

-28. Does your neighborhood have a watch program?
+28. Does your neighborhood have a neighborhood watch program?

 29. Have all your doors been re-keyed since you moved in?